-Any contractor who undertakes work as part of a DFG will be required to provide sufficient documentation to satisfy the Council that the works will be conducted in a safe and timely fashion and that sufficient insurance is in place (see below).
+Any contractor who undertakes work as part of a DFG will be asked to complete a Standard Selection Questionnaire and other qualifying declarations as part of the Council's due diligence procedure.
+Sufficient documentation to satisfy the Council that the works will be conducted in a safe and timely fashion and that sufficient insurance is in place will also be required. (see below).